codr7/whirlog/README.md

 ```

 #### Versions
-All stored versions of a record (as identified by its primary key) are stacked and indexed per table in RAM. `find-record` takes a `:version`-parameter that allows indexing the stack, `0` being default and most recent.
+Each logged version of a record (as identified by its key) is available on demand.

 ### Threads
-All threaded table access except for writes (store/delete) has to be protected either by enclosing in `do-sync` or by passing appropriate `:sync?`-arguments. `commit-changes` needs exclusive table access and will eventually fail with an error if it can't acquire a table-specific spinlock implemented using SBCL atomics.
+All threaded table access has to be protected either by enclosing in `do-sync` or leaving `:sync?`-argument defaults.
+Calls that require exclusive table access will eventually fail with an error unless they're able to acquire a table specific spinlock implemented using SBCL atomics.